tylerlam1/SENG_Notes/Fifth Year Term One/SENG511/Class_Notes.md

 - Organizations which design systems are constrained to produced designs which are copies of the communication structures of these organizations
 - System development is more communicable than technical development

+## Lecture 15

+### Staffing

+- Who does what and when and why?
+- Not everyone is able to do everything

+It's important to pair your features and developers properly to minimize the project time and critical path.

+Given:

+- Task task(q) with workload(q)
+- Developer d with productivity (for task type q) prod(d, q)

+Answer:

+- A developer having (average) productivity level 1 would need workload (q) days to perform the task q